Happy Valentine’s Day! My goodness, I have never spent so much on flowers before. Dynamic pricing, indeed.

 Do I feel like she brought me “good luck”?
 Of course, I do.

 I could have never gotten so far without my wife.
 I don’t know where to begin to describe the kind of influence she has on me.
-She inspires me to be better, she brings out the best in me and she gives meaning to everything that I do.
-She’s also the one who makes me less angsty and reminds me to conduct this field of mine with compassion and empathy for others (with the exception of toxic people – you will still get hell from me).
+She inspires me to be better, brings out the best in me, and gives meaning to everything I do.
+She also makes me less angsty and reminds me to conduct this field of mine with compassion and empathy for others (except toxic people – you will still get hell from me).
 Without her, I will never be successful.

-Before I end off, I don’t want anyone to think that I wrote all this just to brag about how good my marriage or life is right now.
-Yes, I am grateful I’m in a much better place in life right now, but that’s not the point of this post.
+Before I end, I don’t want anyone to think I wrote all this just to brag about how good my marriage or life is.
+Yes, I am grateful I’m in a much better place right now, but that’s not the point of this post.

-I really want people to know the philosophy behind metaphysics so that it can be viewed, and also used the right way.
+I want people to know the philosophy behind metaphysics so that it can be viewed and used correctly.
 I think everyone knows by now how much I detest the nonsense that’s going on out there.

-I don’t think I wrote this post very well as I’m honestly quite stretched at the moment, but I still do hope everyone got something out of it and understand the important points I am trying to bring across.
-There’s really so much more I wish I could express here although I struggle to find an adequate way to do it.
+I don’t think I wrote this post very well, as I’m quite stretched at the moment, but I hope everyone got something out of it and understands the crux of what I am trying to bring across.
+There’s so much more I wish I could express here, although I struggle to find an adequate way to do it.